+There are many agencies offering programs that can be used to establish and maintain agroforestry practices on private land.
+One of the most significant of these agencies is the USDA Farm Service Agency (FSA), through the various elements of the Conservation Reserve Program.
+Each of the programs are designed to take environmentally sensitive and highly erodible land out of production by offering a soil rental payment, a cost-share for the establishment of various conservation practices and other financial incentives to landowners who offer to set aside their land.
 Riparian buffers have become a priority for most USDA agencies.
-Under the requirements of the CRPCS's riparian forest buffer practice (CP22), landowners must establish at least a two-zone buffer.
+Under the requirements of the FSA riparian forest buffer practice (CP22) or the NRCS 391 practice landowners must establish at least a two-zone buffer.
 The total width of the riparian forest buffer will vary depending on the size of the stream and landowner objectives.
-For first and second order streams, the buffer must be at least 50 feet wide and cannot exceed 180 feet.
-Buffers along third order streams must be at least 100 feet wide.
-Riparian forest buffers along the Missouri and Mississippi Rivers may be increased to 300 feet.
-Buffers may be extended beyond 180 feet or 300 feet for the purpose of improving water quality benefits.
+For first and second order streams, the buffer must be at least 50 feet (15 m) wide and cannot exceed 180 feet (55 m).
+Buffers along third order streams must be at least 100 feet (30.5 m) wide.
+Riparian forest buffers along the Missouri and Mississippi Rivers may be increased to 300 feet (91 m).
+Buffers may be extended beyond 180 feet or 300 feet (55-91 m) for the purpose of improving water quality benefits.

-NRCS Standard 391 identifies the guidelines for establishing a riparian forest buffer for the CRPCS.
-For more information, contact your local USDA/ FSA office.
+For more information, contact your local USDA FSA or NRCS office.

-Additional USDA programs to establish and maintain riparian forest buffers are offered through the Natural Resources Conservation Service (NRCS); the Forest Service (FS); and the Sustainable Agriculture Research and Education (SARE) program.
+Additional USDA programs to establish and maintain riparian forest buffers are offered through the Forest Service (FS) and the Sustainable Agriculture Research and Education (SARE) program.
 The United States Fish and Wildlife Service (USFWS) also offers assistance; see chart below for a listing of incentives offered by these federal agencies or consult the UMCA publication "Funding Incentives for Agroforestry in Missouri."